Zoxc/crusader/README.md

 a **server** that listens for connections, and a **client** that initiates the test.

-The Crusder GUI incorporates both the server and the client, and allows you to interact with results.
+The Crusader GUI incorporates both the server and the client and allows you to interact with results.
 To use it, download the proper binary from the [Releases](https://github.com/Zoxc/crusader/releases) page then open it.

-You will see the following window.
+You will see the window below.
 Enter the address of another computer that's running the Crusader server, then click **Start test**.
-When the test is complete, the **Result** tab shows a chart similar like the second image below.
+When the test is complete, the **Result** tab shows a chart like the second image below.
 (An easy way to run the server is to start the Crusader GUI on another computer, then choose the **Server** tab.)